alexGrandolph/sweater_weather/README.md

 - Ruby 2.7.4
 - Rails 5.2.6
 - This repo is a functioning back end only application.
 To reach the available endpoints, it is suggested to use [<img src="https://img.shields.io/badge/Postman-FF6C37?style=for-the-badge&logo=Postman&logoColor=white"/>](https://learning.postman.com/docs/getting-started/introduction/) .
 - This repo is front end ready.
-[Click Here :computer_mouse:](#frontend) for mock wire frames for a potential front end application.
+[Click Here](#front-end-wire-frames) for mock wire frames for a potential front end application.
 - The *MapQuest APIs*, the *Unsplash API*, and the *Open Weather API* will require API keys for this program to run locally.
   - Visit each API providers webpage to create an account and receive an API key
   - Run `bundle exec figaro install` from your command line to generate the `application.yml` file locally